-The Group has applied the general approach to provide for expected credit losses for non-trade other receivables under IFRS 9.
-For other receivables, the balances were settled within 12 months and had no historical default.
+The Group had applied the general approach to provide for expected credit losses for non-trade other receivables under IFRS 9.
+For current other receivables, the balances were settled within 12 months and had no historical default.
+The non-current other receivables of US\$628,000 pertain to loan receivables from a non-related party, bear interest of 11.0% per annum, and will mature in December 2027.